 Occasionally check the area around your ceiling fixtures for warmth that could indicate a lack of sufficient insulation.
 Also, exceeding recommended bulb wattages can cause overheating.
 Either issue poses a potential fire hazard.
 Consider switching to compact fluorescent light (CFL) or light-emitting diode (LED) bulbs as these don’t produce as much heat as incandescent bulbs.

 9. Rodent droppings

 Mice and rats love to chew on electrical wiring, and frayed or damaged wiring is a definite fire hazard.
 If you see any droppings or other signs of rodent activity in your attic, basement or around electrical fixtures, check all wiring in the area for signs of damage.
 If you're concerned about a rodent infestation, our colleagues at Terminix can help you find out if you have an infestation and treat the problem.

 Circuit breakers are designed to trip when a circuit is overloaded.
 Tripping prevents overheating and eliminates fire hazards.
 Occasional tripping probably indicates a simple overload, but if it occurs repeatedly, you need to call in an electrician and have them evaluate your entire electrical system.

-In taking care of your home, we urge you to consider an American Home Shield® Home Warranty Plan.
+In taking care of your home, we urge you to consider an American Home Shield® Home Warranty.
 Our flexible plans will help you protect your budget from costly home repair and replacements.
 Under the Systems Plan, many electrical issues are protected under warranty, including wiring, lighting fixtures and built-in exhaust, vent and attic fans.